Algebraic structures: groups, rings, and fields

 What is a group?
 A group is a non-empty set equipped with an internal composition law that respects certain properties such as associativity and the existence of an identity element.

 What is a ring?
-A ring is defined as a set accompanied by two laws of internal composition, generally denoted + and ×, where one of them, representing addition, forms a group and the other, multiplication, adheres to certain properties.
+A ring is defined as a set accompanied by two laws of internal composition, usually denoted + and ×, where one of them, representing addition, forms a group, and the other, multiplication, respects certain properties.

 What are the characteristics of a ring?
 The characteristics of a ring include the commutativity of addition, the distributivity of multiplication with respect to addition, and the possibility that multiplication is associative.

 What is a field?
-A field is a set that is both a commutative ring and where every non-zero element has a multiplicative inverse, thus allowing the use of addition and multiplication operations across the set.
+A field is a set that is both a commutative ring and where each non-zero element possesses a multiplicative inverse, thus allowing the use of addition and multiplication operations on the set.

 How are groups, rings, and fields related?
-Groups, rings, and fields are regarded as fundamental algebraic structures in mathematics, with each general structure leading to the properties of others in a hierarchy of increasing complexity.
+Groups, rings, and fields are considered to be fundamental algebraic structures in mathematics, with each general structure giving rise to the properties of the others in a hierarchy of increasing complexity.

 What are examples of groups, rings, and fields?
-Examples of groups include the set of integers with addition, examples of rings can be integers with addition and multiplication, and examples of fields include rational, real or complex numbers.
+Examples of groups include the set of integers with addition, examples of rings may be the integers with addition and multiplication, and examples of fields include rational, real, or complex numbers.